Keal History, Family Crest & Coats of Arms

 Early Origins of the Keal family

-Another 93 words (7 lines of text) covering the years 1562, 1671, 1721, 1673 and 1719 are included under the topic Early Keal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keal research.
+Another 47 words (3 lines of text) covering the years 1562, 1671, 1721, 1673 and 1719 are included under the topic Early Keal History in all our PDF Extended History products and printed products wherever possible.

 Keal Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Keal include Keele, Keel, Keal, Keale and others.

 Early Notables of the Keal family (pre 1700)